jelias2/EKS-infura-webserver/README.md

   * ```make clean``` -> Will remove the build directory and perform a go mod tidy
   * ```make docker``` -> Will build the binary and the dockerized version of the web server
   * ```make docker-run``` -> Will build the binary, make the docker version, and run it on port 8000 in detached mode
+  * ```make dockerk8s``` -> Will build the binary, make the docker version but without the environment variables due to injection via k8s secret

 ## Endpoint Documentation <a name="endpointdocumentation"></a>